 1. |

-Pumpkin spice topping (cinnamon ginger, cloves, and nutmeg), coffee, pumpkin spice sauce, whipped cream, milk, ice, coffee Frappuccino syrup |
+Pumpkin Spice Latte | Pumpkin spice topping (cinnamon ginger, cloves, and nutmeg), coffee, pumpkin spice sauce, whipped cream, milk, ice, coffee Frappuccino syrup |

 100 mg |